otrv4/otrv4/otrv4.md

 Sender Instance tag (INT)
   The instance tag of the person sending this message.
 Receiver Instance tag (INT)
   The instance tag of the intended recipient.
-For a pre-key message this will often be 0, since the other party may not have identified their instance tag yet.
+For a pre-key message, this will often be 0 since the other party may not have identified its instance tag yet.
 Sender's User Profile (USER-PROF)
-  This is described in the section 'Creating a User Profile'.
+  As described in the section 'Creating a User Profile'.
 X (POINT)
   The ephemeral public ECDH key.
 A (MPI)